MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Disaster Response Pipeline/README.md

 - app
   - run.py (script that runs the Flask web app)
   - templates
+- notebooks (notebooks to prepare for the pipelines)
+  - ETL Pipeline Preparation.ipynb
+  - ML Pipeline Preparation.ipynb

 ### How to run
 You can directly run the flask web app with the following command (make sure you set 'app' as your working directory):